willkwon-math/willkwon-math.github.io/index.md

 The drawing was given by one of my students at the Republic of Korea Air Force Academy.

 ## Research Interests

+I am someone who seeks to understand why certain objects, embraced by our world, exist from a mathematical perspective.
+My interests include:

 - Partial Differential Equations (elliptic/parabolic PDEs, Fluid equations, and Kinetic Equations)
 - Harmonic Analysis (real-variable methods)